 Your Steam client may be having problems because your operating system or drivers are out of date.
 You can try updating your system and device drivers and see if this fixes your problems.
 To update your operating system:

-2) In the list of results, click Check for updates or Windows Update.
+1) Type “update“ in the search box on the taskbar.
+Then click Check for updates or Windows Update.

 4) Windows Update will check your computer and may list the system updates you need to install.
 Download and install these updates on your computer.

 5) Check your Steam client and see if this resolves the problem.